bparanj/crystal/electronics/experiments/queue/ohms-law-experiments.md

 4. Explain:
    - This experiment shows that as you increase the voltage, the current increases proportionally, confirming that \( V = IR \).

-### Experiment 3: Varying Resistance to Observe Changes in Current
+### 3 Varying Resistance to Observe Changes in Current

 Objective: